Winnti – BioGenix Solutions

 The Attack Chain

-2. Kernel-level persistence: Signed kernel driver (revoked certificate) loaded on an orphaned SAP server, hiding itself from every standard enumeration tool for 18 months.
+2. Kernel-level persistence: Signed kernel driver (VALID certificate) loaded on an orphaned SAP server, hiding itself from every standard enumeration tool via DKOM.

-3. Lateral movement: Pass-the-Hash using a harvested credential hash – no password ever needed.
-A legacy Conditional Access exception left over from the merger integration provided the opening.
+3. Lateral movement: Pass-the-Hash using a harvested credential hash through the Collaborative Bridge.
+A legacy Conditional Access exception left over from the post-merger consolidation provided the opening.

 Why Standard Tools Missed It